 Mission & History

-The Duluth-Superior Area Educational Television Corporation has faithfully served the people of northeastern Minnesota and northwestern Wisconsin for more than four decades.
+The Duluth-Superior Area Educational Television Corporation has faithfully served the people of northeastern Minnesota and northwestern Wisconsin for more than five decades.
 Yet this public television station came from humble and tenuous beginnings.

 The Beck Years

 On March 18, 1953, George A. Beck, then principal of Duluth Central High School, and about a dozen interested Duluthians met to form the Duluth Citizens Committee for Educational TV.
 Beck was elected chairman.
 Unfortunately, educational television failed to raise much interest outside of the committee, and so they disbanded a year later.

 In the summer of 1956, the issue of educational television became more critical.
 Several investment groups petitioned the FCC to reassign VHF Channel 8 for commercial use since it was supposed that it would never be used for educational purposes.
 The FCC agreed and proposed to reassign UHF Channel 32 to Duluth-Superior for educational television.
 Beck and the committee from 1953 mobilized to keep Channel 8 for educational television, marshaling support from some 75 community organizations.
 In November 1956, Beck’s committee filed comments with the FCC, which ruled early in 1957 that Channel 8 would remain dedicated to educational television.

 With new enthusiasm, Beck reactivated the educational television committee as the Duluth-Superior Educational Television Corporation in June 1957.
 Although initial fundraising efforts failed, the group persevered, and in 1963 applied for an FCC broadcast license for VHF Channel 8.
 In that same year, WDSE qualified for a facilities grant from the U.S. Department of Health, Education, and Welfare.
 After nearly a decade of struggle and disappointment, northeastern Minnesota and northwestern Wisconsin finally had an educational television channel of their own.